-Have you ever lost your patience with your children?
-Yep, every parent has.
-It’s pretty common, but with the extra strain parents are under right now (and the few, if any, real breaks we’re getting), many of us are finding our “patience reserves” are running low.
+All parents could use a little support when it comes to how to be more patient with our kids.
+With the stresses most parents have such as finances, work, busy schedules, running a household, and constantly being “on” for our kids, many of us are finding our “patience reserves” are running low.
 Learning how to keep your emotions in check can help you respond to stressful situations more appropriately, which in turn can prompt better behavior in your kids.
 The next time your tank starts to deplete, give one of these simple tricks a try.

 Pre-plan for stressful times.

-First, think ahead about those moments when you tend to lose your patience.
-Maybe it’s during a transition in your daily schedule, like when you’re trying to get everyone out the door or started on virtual school in the morning, or at bedtime when the kids fight sleep every step of the way.
+First, think ahead about those moments when you tend to forget how to be more patient.
+Maybe it’s during a transition in your daily schedule, like when you’re trying to get everyone out the door in the morning, or at bedtime when the kids fight sleep every step of the way.
 Or maybe you tend to get frustrated during times when you just need a little personal space, like during dinner prep or that moment when you’ve just walked in the door from work.

 Instead of waiting until you’re in the situation, try talking to your child about it ahead of time so they understand what’s expected of them.
 It’s kind of like giving them both a “job” and independence, two things kids love, especially younger ones.
 Later, in the moments that tend to test your patience, it will be easier to reference a calm conversation you had about responsibilities you agreed on together.